 - Identifying technology improvements that are required.

-- Identifying infrastructure requirements.
+- Identifying infrastructure requirements and needs.

 - Sharing experiences and information obtained from ongoing and completed projects (extended dissemination).

-This Task was completed through five progress meetings and a workshop with key stakeholders.
 The work of this Task has been performed in five well-integrated subtasks:

 Subtask 1: Energy-saving and market potential